Hospital del Mar Research Institute Hospital del Mar Research Institute

 Més informació "CRIS Against Cancer Awards Dr. Jenniffer Linares"

 This initiative, aimed at supporting people with mild to moderate depression, is being relaunched with new and improved features.
 The goal is to enhance both user experience and accessibility.
-The project is an initiative of the European Alliance Against Depression (EAAD), in collaboration with the Mental Health area of CIBER (CIBERSAM), and led by the Hospital del Mar Research Institute.
+The project is an initiative of the European Alliance Against Depression (EAAD), in collaboration with the Mental Health area of CIBER (CIBERSAM), and led by the Hospital del Mar Research Institute in Spain.

 A study involving more than 1,700 people from five hospitals in Barcelona, Sweden and Italy has validated the usefulness of a biomarker in blood to detect Alzheimer's disease in the clinical setting.
 The study, published in the journal Nature Medicine, demonstrates that this test can be a useful and applicable tool in routine medical practice.
 The automated analysis of this biomarker is more than 90% effective in identifying patients with Alzheimer's disease.
 It is an easy-to-use tool that can partly replace other, more complex diagnostic tests, such as lumbar puncture or positron emission tomography (PET).
 The study has established cut-off points from which the patient's symptoms can be considered to be caused by Alzheimer's, if Alzheimer's disease can be ruled out, or if further tests are needed to determine the cause of the disease.